-4.2.
 Visitors must be:

-- Clearly identified with visitor/contractor passes. - Met and directed by school staff/representatives. - Signed in and out of the school by school staff. - Given a safeguarding leaflet to read or directed to a poster informing them of how to report a concern - Given restricted access to only specific areas of the school, as appropriate. - Escorted by a member of staff/representative as required. - Given access to pupils restricted to the purpose of their visit. - 4.3.
+- Clearly identified with visitor/contractor passes. - Met and directed by school staff/representatives. - Signed in and out of the premises by school staff. - Given a safeguarding leaflet to read and directed to a poster informing them of how to report a concern - Given restricted access to only specific areas of the school, as appropriate. - Escorted by a member of staff/representative as required.

+Given access to pupils restricted to the purpose of their visit.

 All members of staff must complete regular safeguarding training, attend regular refresher training and partake in any training opportunities arranged or delivered by the DSL.
-Updates must be cascaded to all staff throughout the year, at a minimum of once a year.
-All new staff will receive safeguarding and child protection training on induction including online safety. - 4.4.
+Updates must be cascaded to all staff throughout, at a minimum of once a year.
+All new staff will receive safeguarding and child protection training on induction including online safety.

 All parents/carers must be made aware of the school's responsibilities in regard to child protection procedures through this policy.